mecid/mecid.github.io/_posts/2021-10-21-mastering-controlgroup-in-swiftui.md

 ```
 ![controlgroup](/public/controlgroup1.png)

 As you can see in the example above, we simply put two buttons inside the *ControlGroup* view as we do with *VStack* or *HStack*.
-But instead of laying out views using vertical or horizontal axes, the *ControlGroup* adds the semantic look and feel depending on the view's placement.
+But instead of laying out views using vertical or horizontal axises, the *ControlGroup* adds the semantic look and feel depending on the view's placement.

 #### Styling
 The *ControlGroup* view has a few styling options out of the box.
 SwiftUI provides *automatic* and *navigation* styles.
 The *automatic* style is used by default, but you can set another style directly using the *controlGroupStyle* view modifier.
 SwiftUI uses the *navigation* style when you place the *ControlGroup* view in the toolbar of the *NavigationView*.